lighttransport/tinyusdz/README.md

 ## Status

-TinyUSDZ is currently in alpha stage.
-Not usable.
+TinyUSDZ is currently in work-in-progress.
+It does not compile and run.

 * [x] USDC data parse
 * [ ] USDA parse
   * Initial USDA parser starting to work(see `sandbox/usda/`)
+  * Support Blender-exported USDA support in 2021 Summer planned.
 * [ ] Reconstuct primitive and scene graph representaion(2021 Summer expected)
   * [ ] GeomMesh
   * [ ] GeomBasisCurves(for hair/fur)